ScottLogic/blog/_posts/2025-10-21-mapping-the-carbon-footprint-of-digital-content.md

 - Unsubscribing from unwanted emails reduces unnecessary data transmission across networks (collectively, emails generate approximately [12 million tonnes CO2e globally per year](https://profilebooks.com/wp-content/uploads/wpallimport/files/PDFs/9781788163811_preview.pdf)).
 - Being intentional about consumption.
 For instance streaming at appropriate quality levels rather than maximum resolution, and regularly deleting unused files minimises personal device energy use.

+### Conclusion

+Through our work on the Technology Carbon Standard, it became apparent that the vast majority of digital content's environmental impact remains hidden.
+By examining the complete lifecycle, from production through to consumption, organisations can identify the key carbon hotspots within their operations and implement targeted measures to reduce their footprint.

+While some factors lie beyond individual control, both organisations and individuals have considerable agency in that space, starting with recognising that each of our digital interaction carries an environmental cost.